HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 <br>

-If you've internalized this, it makes it geometrically believable that a decidable kuratowski-finite set is actually bishop finite!
+If you've internalized this, it makes it geometrically believable that a decidable kuratowski finite set is actually bishop finite!
 I think it's fun to see this fact both _syntactically_ (reasoning in the internal logic) and _semantically_ (reasoning about bundles), so let's see two proofs!